 This school is authorized under federal law to enroll non-immigrant alien students.
 International students include those who want to move to Portland to take classes and those who will continue to take classes on-line from their home country.
-Students who elect to remain in their home country do not have to present proof of financial support; however, they still need to prove English language proficiency.
-If a student wishes to come to Portland for an intensive, they must provide proof of financial support in order to obtain the proper visas to study in the United States.
+Students who elect to remain in their home country do not have meet US Visa requirements; however, they still need to prove English language proficiency.
+If a student wishes to come to Portland for an intensive, they must comply with all vias requirements for studying in the United States.